DPDK/dpdk/doc/guides/cryptodevs/qat.rst

    +-----+-----+-----+-----+----------+---------------+---------------+------------+--------+------+--------+--------+
    | Yes | No  | No  | 3   | P5xxx    | p             | qat_p5xxx     | p5xxx      | 18a0   | 1    | 18a1   | 128    |
    +-----+-----+-----+-----+----------+---------------+---------------+------------+--------+------+--------+--------+

+* Note: Symmetric mixed crypto algorithms feature on Gen 2 works only with 01.org driver version 4.9.0+

 The first 3 columns indicate the service: